apache/hudi/rfc/rfc-78/rfc-78.md

 On a high level, we need to ensure commit metadata in either format (avro or json) need to be supported.
 And “cluster” and completed “compaction”s need to be readable in 0.16.0 reader.
 - But the challenging part is, for every commit metadata, we might have to deserialize to avro and on exception try json.
 We could deduce the format using completion file name, but as per current code layering, deserialization methods does not know the file name( method takes byte[]).
 - Similarly for clustering commits, unless we have some kind of watermark, we have to keep considering replace commits as well in the FSV building logic to ensure we do not miss any clustering commits.
+- To be decided: We also need to use diff LogFileComparators depending on the file slice's base instant time.
+If the file slices's base instant time is < table upgrade commit time, we use older log file comparator to order log files. but if file slice's base instant time > table upgrade commit time, we have to use new log file comparator (completion time).
+Tricky part is if a file slice contains a mix of log files.
+ This fix definitely needs to go into 1.x, but whether we wanted to port this change to 0.16.x or not is yet to be discussed and decided.
+Lets zoom in a bit to see what will happen if a single file slice could contain a mix of log files using 1.x reader(this is a basic requirement to support 0.16.x tables in 1.x).
+Unless NBCC is enabled, we can leverage last mod time of commit meta files files instead of the completion time (since 0.16.0 commit meta files might be missing the completion time).
+By this approach, we are using completion time based ordering for a file slice w/ a mix of old and new log files.
+For 0.16.x tables, we will use older log file ordering, while completely new file slice will be using newer completion time based ordering.

 - a.
 So for above mentioned reasons, we plan to introduce a new table config named “table version upgrade commit time” which will be referring to the latest commit which was written in 0.16.0 just before upgrading to 1.x.
 Once we have this commit time as water mark, which marks the upgrade in the timeline, even a 1.x reader should only account for older compatible reads up until the water mark.
 For eg, to deser replace commits for the interest of clustering can be dropped after the water mark.
 Once we get past that, only “cluster”ing commits can represent clustering writes.
 We could use the same watermark for commit metadata parsing as well.
 So, that at some point we could safely assume entire timeline is only in avro (speaking from a 1.x FSV/reader standpoint) and not in json.
 - b.
 We need to port any changes we have done in HoodieDefaultTimeline in 1.x to 0.16.0 as well.
 For eg, commit metadata parsing logic will have to support both avro and json.
 Using above watermark, we might need to add additional argument to deser methods.
 If not, we might try to deser using avro or inspect magic bytes and then fallback to json.